 Take the required length of elastic, referring to the table-2 above and cut it into two equal halves.

-Take one of the elastic pieces and insert it through the casing in the heel using a safety pin.
+Take one of the elastic pieces and insert them through the casing in the heel using a safety pin.

 Secure the ends of the elastic on both sides by sewing back and forth a few times.